AKovalevich/moodle-auth_bakery/README.md

 Licence
 -------

-auth_bakery is licensed under the MIT license (http://opensource.org/licenses/MIT).
+In compliance with Moodle requirements, auth_bakery is licensed under the GPL version 3+.